mattmallencode/crm/README.md

 | :-: | :-: | :-: | :-: | :-: |
 | Primary Key, Integer | String | String | String | String |

-+ note_id - auto-incremented integer which is used as the primary key to uniquely identify a note
++ note_id - auto-incremented integer, used as primary key
-+ contact_id - secondary key which is used to correlate a note with a specific contact
++ contact_id - the contact the note is about
-+ note - the actual content of the note
++ note - the content of the note
 + author - author of the note
 + date - the date the note was written